Arkya-Bhatt/LeetCode_Solutions/1-Two-Sum/1-README.md

 Given an array of integers `nums` and an integer `target`, _return indices of the two numbers such that they add up to `target`_.

-You may assume that each input would have *exactly one solution*, and you may not use the _same_ element twice.
+You may assume that each input would have <b>exactly one solution</b>, and you may not use the _same_ element twice.

 You can return the answer in any order.